 As we grow older, the things we may have taken for granted in our youth become much harder to do.
 This may include walking independently, using the toilet properly, or even controlling our impulses are all controlled by the brain and muscles which age in tandem with the body.
-Assisted living in Northwest Indiana is a reality for a lot of families who want their loved ones to receive the best professional care they can get from qualified individuals who went to school for this kind of thing.
+Assisted living is a reality for a lot of families who want their loved ones to receive the best professional care they can get from qualified individuals who went to school for this kind of thing.

 Nursing homes regularly use restraints in special cases.
 That being said, they usually have to ask for and get written permission from the family members of the individual they are caring for.
 This is a legal requirement because there are so many things that need to be assessed in order to justify the use of restraints.